How to Change a Single Permalink?

-With an included URI Editor, Permalink Manager allows you to customize each custom permalink separately.
-This feature may be handy if you want to change the format of some of your permalinks from the default "Permastructures" settings.
+Permalink Manager can fill that gap and unlike other permalink plugins, it gives you complete control over any custom permalink.
+This may be helpful if you want to change the format of some of your permalinks from the default predefined formats.

 To display the URI Editor simply click on the "Permalink Manager" button (just below the post's title).
-Essentially, the individual permalink may be entirely customized in any manner you like.
+You can modify the individual permalink in any way you wish, as shown in the example below.

 URI Editor opend on "Edit post" page